-Load Profiles are developed to understand where on the system are power users.
-A load profile analysis may be applied to distributed generation development where identifying a site includes opportunities to offset an existing retail customer.
+Load Profiles are developed to understand where on a system its users are.
 This analysis is often used to design a generation project that fits the size and need of an existing user/customer on the system.
-Load profiling may provide supplemental information for feasibility studies and the potential to avoid unnecessary upgrades.
+Load profiling may provide supplemental information for feasibility studies and the potential to avoid unnecessary upgrades and additional wheeling costs.

 Competing projects are mapped to illustrate concentrated areas of energy development.
-Data mapped includes in-service dates and interconnection locations.
+Data mapped can include information like in-service dates, project size, and project type.

-Model your project on the existing system and understand its impacts.
+Model your project on the existing system and understand its impacts on flow or voltage before and after an interconnection.

 Identify utility service territories, existing right of ways, and easements.

-Build and maintain databases of power lines, substations, land ownership, agriculture management, irrigation and drainage.
-Database design involves working closely with clients to ensure client needs are met and a robust database is created.
+Build and maintain databases of System Services, substations, land ownership, agriculture management, irrigation and drainage.
+Database design involves working closely with clients to ensure client needs are met and a robust dataset is created.

 Prioritize site selection with renewable energy development areas designated by the BLM.
-Avoid proected lands and zoning constraints.
+Avoid protected lands and zoning constraints.

 Convert to and from ArcGIS geodatabases, shapefiles, coverages, CAD drawings, paper maps, field notes, GPS data, and a wide variety of other file formats.

-Written legal descriptions of energy projects, lands, parcels, and existing and proposed power lines.
+Written legal descriptions of energy projects, lands, parcels, and existing and proposed System Services.
 Translate a legal description to a map, image, or Google Earth or GIS data.